kevinl95/SambaSanta/README.md

 [![Lint CloudFormation Templates](https://github.com/kevinl95/SambaSanta/actions/workflows/main.yml/badge.svg?event=push)](https://github.com/kevinl95/SambaSanta/actions/workflows/main.yml)

 Bring the magic of Christmas to life!
-With **SambaSanta**, you can use AI to have Santa respond to children’s letters using **SambaNova Cloud** and **AWS services**.
+With **SambaSanta**, you can use AI to have Santa respond to children’s letters using **SambaNova Cloud** and **Amazon Web Services (AWS)**.
 Set up your app in minutes to send delightful letters directly from Santa's desk.
 SambaNova's fast inference times means you'll have an email letter from Santa in seconds from your own AWS-deployed letter writing app.

 ---